-There is a significant presence of iron in turnip that can be helpful in boosting the production of your red blood cells.
+There is a significant presence of iron in turnips, which can be helpful in boosting the production of your red blood cells.

-Your red blood cells are your body’s delivery guys of oxygen and nutrients all over your body.
+Your red blood cells are your body’s delivery system for oxygen and nutrients all over your body.

-To add more, consuming turnip can help you with iron deficiency which can cause anemia.
+To add more, consuming turnips can help with iron deficiency, which can cause anemia.

-Turnip is high in fiber which means that eating it can make you feel fuller.
+Turnips are high in fiber, which means that eating them can make you feel fuller.

-Because of the vitamin Bs in turnip, your body should have a boost in your metabolism.
+Because of the vitamin Bs in turnips, your body should have a boost in your metabolism.

-A good metabolic rate can help you burn fats to lose weight.
+A good metabolic rate can help you burn fat to lose weight.